-For too long our traditional approaches to nutrition in Australia have failed to deliver the desired outcomes.
-Two thirds of us are obese or overweight.
+Two thirds of Australians are now living with obesity or are overweight.
 Many are on fad diets that don’t work and might even be harmful, and others try unsuccessfully to follow official dietary guidelines.
 Why is it so hard?

 The workshop will be divided into two parts.
-In the first session, David Raubenheimer, Professor of Nutritional Ecology and Nutrition, will discuss a new view of nutrition, and show how it has been used to understand dietary choices and their consequences in many non-human species.
-He will then show how the approach has provided a new understanding of problems in human nutrition, including hidden dangers of some popular fad diets an explanation for why they don’t work.
+In the first session, Professor David Raubenheimer, professor of nutritional ecology and nutrition and Charles Perkins Centre Nutrition Theme leader, will discuss a new view of nutrition, and show how it has been used to understand dietary choices and their consequences in many non-human species.

-The second part of the day will be led by Margaret Allman-Farinelli, Professor of Dietetics, and her session will provide the audience with a practical approach to incorporating behaviour change techniques to support individuals for positive change to their diets and healthy habit formation.
-Furthermore it will show you how to harness technology to deliver individual nutrition behaviour change programs to large numbers of people.
+The second part of the day will be led by Professor Margaret Allman-Farinelli, professor of dietetics and Charles Perkins Centre Project Node Leader.
+Margaret's session will provide a practical approach to incorporating behaviour change techniques to support dietary habits of individuals and populations.

-Whether you are interested in improving your skills in face-to-face counselling or in using or designing websites and apps to reach a larger community, this program will offer a real world and interactive approach.
+Whether you are interested in your own diet, developing skills in face-to-face counselling or in using or designing websites and apps to reach a larger community, this program will offer new insight and a real world and interactive approach for implementing it.

 By attending this workshop you will be able to:

 This is one of the most popular workshops at the Charles Perkins Centre and places are limited.